nelsongillo/spicetify-copy/README.md

 # Spicetify Copy

-Spicetify extension which allows you to copy playlists directly in Spotify
+Spicetify extension which allows you to copyand combine playlists/queue directly in Spotify.

 ## Preview
 Copy a single playlist: